andreimoment/tangomanual/index.md

 * BUDDY - A tango learner who is qualified and prepared to teach this mission
 * ZONE - A zone is a set of technique drills, exercises or practice games that you are never really "done" with.

+Here is a [glossary of terms](http://tangomanual.com/v1/appendix/glossary-of-terms) we are using in this manual.

 ## Our values

 We seek to model and expand values that support connection, including: